 As Christians, we believe God made us to be inherently creative beings--whether that's paint on a canvas or strokes on a keyboard.
 This creativity is especially relevant in applied Computing Science.

-Creation is also affected by the fall of humankind and therefore can be corrupted.
 One area the Computing Science department focuses on is the redemption of the academic discipline of Computing Science.
-We challenge ourselves to discern what is inherently praiseworthy or reflective of God’s glory, not only in the general academic discipline of computing science, but also in the specific sub-disciplines of computing science (e.g., data structures, computer networks, database management systems, computer graphics).
+We challenge ourselves to discern what is praiseworthy or reflective of God’s glory, not only in the general academic discipline of computing science, but also in the specific sub-disciplines of computing science (e.g., data structures, computer networks, database management systems, computer graphics).

-Original research is an important part of this discernment and is emphasized in the Computing Science department.
-The CS faculty obtained NSERC funding for two separate research projects involving automated testing of web services and adaptive software systems in dynamic environments.
-The faculty strives to make sure research informs their teaching by providing research opportunities for students and referencing research in the course curriculum, discussions, and presentations.
-Using active learning and constructivist teaching approaches emphasize discovery and research for the students in their coursework.
+Original research is emphasized in Computing Science.
+Faculty strive to make sure research informs their teaching by providing research opportunities for students and referencing research in the course curriculum, discussions, and presentations.
+Using active learning and constructivist teaching approaches, King's Computer Science program emphasizes discovery and research in student coursework.